Arizona Pool Leagues

 MEMBERSHIP BENEFITS

-Arizona Pool Leagues is one of the newest pocket billiards organizations in Arizona.
 As a member of the AZPL, you will receive benefits made available to you, the amateur pool player.
 Some of them are as follows:

 · Play wherever the League is active—we are expanding throughout the state.

-· An Arizona Pool Leagues T-Shirt
+· Arizona Pool Leagues apparel!

 · Special member discounts on a variety of goods and services.